This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Spring

-The weather of Spain in spring is just perfect for those who want to enjoy the beautiful climate.
+The weather in Spain in spring is just perfect for those who want to enjoy the beautiful climate.
 No wonder that this is also considered to be one of the peak seasons for travellers in Spain.

 From March to May, the weather is pleasantly warm.
 You may need a long-sleeve top for the evenings, and if you’re visiting the north of Spain, it’s a good idea to pack a cosy fleece or jumper and a waterproof jacket.

 A visit in spring also offers the opportunity to experience Easter or Semana Santa.
-Catholics in Spain celebrate Holy Week through traditions that commemorate the crucifixion and resurrection of Jesus and each day has its special traditions, like processions on the streets and bringing olive branches to church.
+Catholics in Spain celebrate Holy Week through traditions that commemorate the crucifixion and resurrection of Jesus, and each day has its special traditions, like processions on the streets and bringing olive branches to church.
 It really is a spectacle, and best seen in Seville or Granada.

 Summer